teodutu/operating-systems/content/chapters/compute/lab/README.md

 Now we'll compare the two most popular browsers out there: Chrome and Firefox.

 - TODO: Firefox vs Chrome
+- Chrome: one process per tab.
+Each process uses separate threads for: https://chromium.googlesource.com/chromium/src/+/master/docs/threading_and_tasks.md#Threads

+- kill one tab in ff and chrome
+- there _should_ be different behaviours
+- quiz: why?

 ## Copy-on-Write

+TODO

+## Scheduling

+- cooperative: Unikraft.
+- practice: add prints, start threads, with and without `yielding`

+- D: TODO

+## Synchronization

 TODO